deejaygraham/sketchnoting-for-developers/draft.md

 Words are only postage stamps delivering the object for you to unwrap - george bernard shaw

+Brain Rules
+Senses designed to work together - sow when combined in a learning environment, images and text say, the brain pays more attention and encodes the memory more robustly.
+*Smell is especially important* - Look for mor examples

 Interestingly, smell seems to play the biggest part in memory making and recall.
 Im not sure if a talk on Smell notes would have got an audience!